Vontei/notes/week06/06_lectures/js-ajax-apis/README.md

 1. First, we defined the endpoint that we want to request data from, `searchUrl` by passing the `$searchString` to it.
 1. Then utilizing the `url`, `type`, `data`, and `dataType` properties, we make the actual request.
 Essentially, we are asking Instagram for JSONP data, based on our search parameters -
   - `url` - endpoint that we're requesting data from
-  - `type` - a GET request is simply a request asking for data; anytime you vistit a website you are making a GET request (more on this in a future tutorial)
+  - `type` - a GET request is simply a request asking for data; anytime you visit a website you are making a GET request (more on this in a future tutorial)
   - `data` - here we are adding an ID required by the API (again, more on this in a future tutorial)
-  - `dataType` - since we're grabbing JSONP data, we can specificy JSONP data as the data type and then convert it to JSON.
+  - `dataType` - since we're grabbing JSONP data, we can specify JSONP data as the data type and then convert it to JSON.
 1. Next, we're handling a `success` - meaning that we get a 200 response back - by iterating through the returned data (e.g., JSON), grabbing the image URL (by parsing the JSON data), and then appending the data to the DOM.

 The remaining steps should be fairly straightforward.
 If you have questions, check the inline code comments.